convio/luminateExtend/README.md

 Including the library
 ---------------------

-Once you've uploaded luminateExtend.js to your website, including the library on a page is easy -- simply add the following script tag to the head, somewhere below where jQuery is included.
+Once you've uploaded luminateExtend.js to your website, including the library on a page is easy &mdash; simply add the following script tag to the head, somewhere below where jQuery is included.
 Change out the file path as needed, depending on where you uploaded the file.

 ```  html
 <script src="../js/luminateExtend.js"></script>